Hafas/nostegama/README.md

 `--log-dir`

-Nostegma will usually output informations and errors both into the console and into the operating system's temporary director (`<tmp>/nostegma/logs`).
+Nostegama will usually output informations and errors both into the console and into the operating system's temporary director (`<tmp>/nostegama/logs`).

 ### Other

 `-i <file>` `--input=<file>` to use an other profile file instead of the default `profile.json` file

-`-o` `--overwrite` Nostegma usually complements its own shortcuts to the existing ones.
+`-o` `--overwrite` Nostegama usually complements its own shortcuts to the existing ones.
 This option will discard all existing shortcuts.

 `-h` `--help` lists all cli options